Find Affordable College Courses

 $24,900 Average Tuition & Fees

-Mississippi State University landed the #8 spot in the 2023 rankings for the best value forestry programs.
-Located in the remote town of Mississippi State, Mississippi State is a public school with a fairly large student population.
+Mississippi State University did quite well in this year’s ranking of the best value schools for forestry students.
+It came in at #8 on the list.
+Located in the remote town of Mississippi State, Mississippi State is a public school with a very large student population.

-Out-of-state tuition fees for undergraduate students at Mississippi State are $24,900 per year.
+Mississippi State undergraduate students pay an average of $24,900 in tuition and fees each year.
 While working on their degree, forestry majors at Mississippi State accumulate an average of around $21,135 in student debt.

 #9